Rattlesnake Ridge

 Up

 Many caretakers regularly supplement their llamas diet with grains, typically rolled oats and/or cracked corn.
 Among grains, corn is arguably the riskiest of them all, but there are many factors to consider.
 For starters, we need to remember that llamas have a unique digestive system and are adapted to sparse grasslands.
 Grains are not a normal part of their diet.
 Grains as a concentrated energy source do have a couple of advantages.
 Cost per unit of energy is usually lower with grains than hay.
 It takes up less space (potentially useful as an on-the-trail supplement with pack llamas).
 It can provide supplemental intake to allow lactating females to reach their full genetic potential for milk production.
 Otherwise, grains are not normally needed.
-Typically good grass with a vitamin + mineral supplement tailored to your area and free choice loose salt is all that is required.
+Typically good grass with a vitamin + mineral supplement tailored to your area and free choice granulated salt is all that is required.

 If grain is needed in the diet, which is the exception rather than the rule, there are things that can be done to reduce the risk of acidosis.
 The form of the grain matters.
-The faster the digestibility the greater the acidosis.
+The faster the digestibility the greater the spike in acidosis.
 Consequently, whole grains are better.
 Cracked/rolled/ground grains are riskier.
 Llamas have efficient digestive systems and grinding is not usually needed for good digestion.
 What happens is that whole grains are digested moreso in the intestine rather than almost entirely broken down in the stomach.
 This places the intestines at slightly increased risk of damage, but the risk to the stomach is much higher with quickly digested grains.
 Mucous in the stool is indicative of intestinal damage (mucous is excreted to protect the intestinal wall), but stomach damage has no apparent signs.
-BTW, corn contains oleic acid (2%) and linoleic acid (0.5%), both fats go rancid quickly once ground, which reduces nutritional value and tastes bad.
+By the way, corn contains oleic acid (2%) and linoleic acid (0.5%), both fats go rancid quickly once ground, which reduces nutritional value and tastes bad.

 As for one grain vs. another, it's helpful to compare basic nutritive content.